01 of 08

 Trim the Shims

-Using a sharp utility knife trim, the shims close to the base of the toilet.
-Take care not to cut yourself or your flooring as you do this.Continue to 7 of 8 below.
+Trim the shims close to the base of the toilet, as needed, using a sharp utility knife.
+Be careful not to cut into the flooring.Continue to 7 of 8 below.

 07 of 08